hbctraining/scRNA-seq/lessons/01_SC_pre-QC.md

 <img src="../img/sc_vs_bulk_cells.png" width="500">
 </p>

-_**Image credit:** Trapnell, C. Defining cell types and states with single-cell genomics, Genome Research, 2015 (doi: https://dx.doi.org/10.1101/gr.190595.115)_
+_**Image credit:** Trapnell, C. Defining cell types and states with single-cell genomics, Genome Research 2015 (doi: https://dx.doi.org/10.1101/gr.190595.115)_

 Despite scRNA-seq being able to capture expression at the cellular level, sample generation and library preparation is more expensive and the analysis is much **more complicated and more difficult to interpret**.
 The complexity of analysis of scRNA-seq data involves: